-In Bruce Sterling's Reboot 11 talk, he sees objects as representing frozen social relationships (as quoted in Schöpfel 2009) as print-outs of those relationships, and urges us to keep three types of things - beautiful things, things with emotional meaning, and tools - and to get rid of the rest.
-The move towards a circular economy is becoming a core part of the business agenda, emphasising the objective of "closing material loops in an economically attractive way to decouple wealth from resource usage" (Van den Berg and Bakker 2015, 365).
-This system based model will require a transformation from consumers' ownership to usership (Ellen MacArthur Foundation 2013), thus there is a need for a shared responsibility among all stakeholders and consumers, enabling the return of products for reuse, repair and remanufacturing, as well as collection of waste for recycling (Ghisellini, Cialani, and Ulgiati 2016) for zero-waste circular system (Stahel 2010).
+In Bruce Sterling's Reboot 11 talk, he sees objects as representing frozen social relationships (as quoted in Schöpfel 2009) as print-outs of those relationships, and urges us to keep three types of things beautiful things, things with emotional meaning, and tools - and to get rid of the rest.
+The move towards a circular economy is becoming a core part of the business agenda, emphasising the objective of 'closing material loops in an economically attractive way to decouple wealth from resource usage' (Van den Berg and Bakker 2015, 365).
+This system-based model will require a transformation from consumers' ownership to usership (Ellen MacArthur Foundation 2013), thus there is a need for a shared responsibility among all stakeholders and consumers, enabling the return of products for reuse, repair and remanufacturing, as well as collection of waste for recycling (Ghisellini, Cialani, and Ulgiati 2016) for zero-waste circular system (Stahel 2010).
 For this transition to be possible and sustainable, the bond of ownership between users and objects should be loosened, facilitating 'letting go' and sustainable disposal behaviour.
 This itself necessitates an understanding of the emotional factors at play for users (or owners) towards the end of the product life cycle.
 Such insights have potential for real environmental impact within a transition towards a circular economy.

 Cooper (2005) states that increasing product longevity and access-based consumption (e.g. product-service systems or other sharing models) are two strategies for slowing resource consumption to sustainable levels.
 In the transition stage to a circular economy, digital society has helped this shift, as users are no longer merely passive consumers but are actively involved as co-creators and providers of resources or services to others.
-With these new ways of consumption a range of solutions has arisen "to reduce waste and mop up the surplus created by over-production and consumption" (Botsman and Rogers 2011, 11).
+With these new ways of consumption, a range of solutions has arisen 'to reduce waste and mop up the surplus created by over-production and consumption' (Botsman and

+Rogers 2011, 11).
 Particularly, peer-to-peer giving or sharing of goods and services, coordinated through community-based online services, contributes to a circular economic system by reducing resource consumption and waste, and may generate financial profit while decreasing negative environmental impact (Ellen MacArthur Foundation 2013).

 As Chapman (2009) states, the sustainability crisis is a behavioural issue, not one simply of technology, production, and volume.
 This paper explores the idea that care-giving behaviour might promote responsible, timely and appropriate detachment from unwanted possessions, and borrows from models in clinical nursing.
-We propose that exploring humans' intrinsic care-giving behaviour, and discovering the factors that motivate care-giving behaviour ('carative' factors) may help identify appropriate ways of user-object detachment and to promote re-use, in order to sustain and extend product lifespan.
+We propose that exploring humans' intrinsic care-giving behaviour, and discovering the factors that motivate care-giving behaviour ('carative' factors1) may help identify appropriate ways

-In nursing practice, care-giving behaviour is as much about maintaining or mending subjects (that is, patients) as it is about ways to "let things go gracefully" (Watson 1985, 7), and "for projecting hope in a shared future" (Jones 2013, 16).
+In nursing practice, care-giving behaviour is as much about maintaining or mending subjects (i.e. patients) as it is about ways to 'let things go gracefully' (Watson 1985; 7), and 'for projecting hope in a shared future' (Jones 2013, 16).
 Tronoto's (1993) definition of 'caring' is everything we do to maintain, repair and sustain a subject (i.e. our body or environment).
-Applying these concepts to user-object relationships may identify ways useful to designers of influencing attitudes and behaviours around possession and lingering attachment, and around object obsolesce and throwaway attitudes.
+Applying these concepts to user-object relationships may identify ways useful to designers for influencing attitudes and behaviours concerning possession and lingering attachment, and concerning object obsolesce and throwaway attitudes.